consulo/consulo-dev.github.io/docs/basics/persisting_state_of_components.md

 ## Using PersistentStateComponent

-The [`com.intellij.openapi.components.PersistentStateComponent`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format, and storage location.
+The [`consulo.component.persist.PersistentStateComponent`](https://github.com/consulo/consulo/blob/master/modules/base/component-api/src/main/java/consulo/component/persist/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format, and storage location.

 To use it:
-- mark a [service](plugin_structure/plugin_services.md) as implementing the `PersistentStateComponent` interface
+- mark a [service](plugin_structure/plugin_services.md) as implementing the [`PersistentStateComponent`](https://github.com/consulo/consulo/blob/master/modules/base/component-api/src/main/java/consulo/component/persist/PersistentStateComponent.java) interface
 - define the state class
-- specify the storage location using `@com.intellij.openapi.components.State`
+- specify the storage location using `@consulo.component.persist.State`

 Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
 If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.